 It has been a historical norm in African societies for children to live in the homes of caregivers.
-Among these caregivers are the grandparents, who are from time immemorial, being a pillar of support to their children in caring for their grandchildren (Mazzucato et al., 2015).
-Evidence for the living patterns in the Western part of African showed that 13% of grandparents lived with no less than one grandchild (Zimmer & Das, 2014).
-Over the years, the responsibility of grandparents has continued to change from providing support to parents to custodial grandparents (Dunifon & Bajracharya, 2012).
-Grand-parenting is the upbringing of children of their children (Bertera & Crewe, 2013).
+Among these caregivers are the grandparents, who are from time immemorial, being a pillar of support to their children in caring for their grandchildren.
+Over the years, the responsibility of grandparents has continued to change from providing support to parents to custodial grandparents.
+Grand parenting is the upbringing of children of their children.
 A grandparent could either be a male or female.
-Therefore, custodian grandparents have continued to play a prominent role in numerous households, being a critical wellspring of assistance to parents, which improves their grandchildren's lives through a more extensive family arrangement (Harper & Ruicheva, 2010).
+Therefore, custodian grandparents have continued to play a prominent role in numerous households, being a critical wellspring of assistance to parents, which improves their grandchildren's lives through a more extensive family arrangement.
 For adolescents to succeed in life, their psychosocial well-being must be attained and maintained.
 The adolescent children need proper guidance and mentoring for them to have a better and promising future which might not be provided by single parents.
 Therefore, parenting adolescents could be an enormous challenge for most single parents, as the majority of them may lack the experience to manage and cope with adolescence.
 The grandparents have gathered enough experiences on children's upbringing; hence, they are most likely to provide a better and loving home for children more than any other caregivers.
 Therefore, this study examines how grandparents are fulfilling the psychosocial well-being of adolescents from single parents.